LiJiahao-Alex/www24-rebuttal/reviewer2.md

 | VAE  | 70.61±0.24 | 22.90±0.32  |  31.97±0.25 |
 | Ours | 71.22±0.46 |  24.21±0.37 | 33.36±0.40  |
 | Ours+ | 74.61±0.39 |  26.84±0.33 | 35.91±0.39  |
-Tabel 1-Ours vs VAE on Fashion without no
+Tabel 1-Ours perfomance on Fashion without no-tuning policy

 Due to the limitation of the rebuttal time window, we did not use as many alternative hyperparameters as VAE and used Bayesian search instead of grid search to speed up the experiment.
 Even in this case, we get a good result that shows that our method outperforms the VAE, even when considering the variance.